hssnahmed53/Computer-Vision-Rock-Paper-Scissors/README.md

 - I then tested the model locally without any conditions and added keras.h5 model to the code.

 ## Milestone 3
-- Created the lgoic for the Rock, Paper, Scissors game with only user input.
+- Created the logic for the Rock, Paper, Scissors game with only user input and no cmaera input.
+- 4 functions were created:
+    - Get computer choice
+    - Get user choice
+    - Get winner
+    - Play

+## Milestone 4
+- Game logic with camera input
+- Basic UI

+## Conclusion
+- Leaned how to set up a Conda environment and accepting inputs for a camera.